- Email and text

 The job may be called a "financial agent" or "client manager".
 When you answer the offer, the scammers hire you as a payment processor for the suspect company.
 Your job is to receive payments from the company's clients.
 You'll receive e-transfers or wire transfers into your bank account.
 The scammers then direct you to send money through Bitcoin to a company representative.
 The money received is either from compromised accounts or other fraud victims.
 The scam has made you a money mule.
 You could be arrested for money laundering.

-You receive a notice in the mail that you have been selected to be a:
+You receive a notice that you have been selected to be a:

 - mystery shopper